AnujaKalahara99/dbms_bankA/README.md

     ```

 5. Create MySql Database using workbench and run the queries in SQL Queries section
-6. Open .env in the root folder of your project and rewrite the following details
+6. Create .env in the root folder of your project and enter the following details

     ```
     MYSQL_HOST=where_you_host_database,_probably_localhost
     MYSQL_USER=user_of_your_databse,_probably_root
     MYSQL_PASSWORD=password_of_user
-    MYSQL_DB=bank_project
+    MYSQL_DB=bank_project_DB_Schema_name
     ```

 7. Run the code in dev mode